Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### I'm already comfortable with a certain set of tools.
 Why should I learn Kaeon FUSION?
 What is its niche?

-Because Kaeon FUSION can incorporate any functionality, it can be relied on when other toolsets fall short.
+Because Kaeon FUSION can incorporate new functionality as needed, it can be relied on when other toolsets fall short.

 These properties make Kaeon FUSION extremely useful for rapid prototyping,